 Today, including social media in one’s B2B communication (and sales with social selling) strategy is essential.
 They allow you to find new playgrounds, to get out of the anonymity specific to B2B companies, to dialogue with your ecosystem and to establish a lasting and fruitful relationship with audiences as rich as they are varied.

-Brand posts on social media have to be specific, social media in B2B are about establishing expertise, know-how.
+Brand posts on social media have to be specific, social media in B2B are about establishing expertise, and know-how.
 They are demonstrative without being pushy.
 They naturally show your ability to perform.

 In business-to-business, most brands are named “under the radar” i.e. little or no spontaneous discussion exists on the web.